Skip to main content

 Emergency Roof Leak Response: What to Do RIGHT NOW

 If you have an active leak during a storm or heavy rain, time is critical.
-Water damage compounds quickly—what's a $500 repair today becomes a $5,000+ problem if water spreads to walls, insulation, and floors.
+Water damage compounds quickly—what starts as a minor repair can become a major problem costing many times more if water spreads to walls, insulation, and floors.
 Here's your emergency action plan:

 🚨 Immediate Steps (Do These NOW)